tabfloater/tabfloater/docs/CONTRIBUTING.md

 # Contributing guidelines

+Thank you for considering contributing to TabFloater.
+Your time, input and work is really appreciated!

+### Issues

+### Code

 ### Write something nice here!

 >First off, thank you for considering contributing to Active Admin.
 It's people like you that make Active Admin such a great tool.